ker2x/DearDiary/README.md

 + more stuff to handle the new getopt config
 ```

-It's not my code, so i can't say that my code has been added to billions of devices.
+- It's not my code, so i can't say that my code has been added to billions of devices.
 But it's because of my report, and this Diary, that the code has been patched.
 it still feels good :]

+- Perhaps i should take it easy since i want to do a difficult challenge starting in a few days.
+Non non Biyori, then some simple asm later.
+- I'm going to play with "Practical Malware Analysis" binaries.
+  It's easy stuff but it's exactly what i want for today.
+  I'm going back to work tomorrow and it will be a PITA day.

+---

+#### Playing with PMA Labs

+soon

 ---